angrykoala/wendigo/README.md

 elements.length; // 2
 ```

+Optionally, queryAll supports 2 parameters, the first being a DOMElement and the selector as the second one.
+The query will then be performed only on the elements under the parent.

-> All the Dom elements returned by queryElement and queryAll can be used instead of a selector in other methods and assertions
+> All the Dom elements returned by queryElement and queryAll can be used instead of a selector in other methods and assertions.

 **queryXPath(xPathSelector)**
 Returns an array with the DOM elements matching the xPath selector.